waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Future Strategy
 - **Giovanni Prep:** Use `team_composition_advisor_agent` before the next attempt.
-- **Training Location:** Seafoam Islands is the current target for grinding after finding Route 21 unsuitable.
-The central water area on B3F seems better than the initial spot.
+- **Exploration & Training:** The previous grinding spot on Seafoam Islands B3F was inefficient.
+The new plan is to explore the western part of the Seafoam Islands, accessible via the ladder at (9, 7) on B3F, in search of better training opportunities or a path forward.

 # VII.
 Future Agent & Tool Ideas
 - **Pokedex Completion Advisor Agent:** An agent that could analyze my current Pokedex and suggest which Pokémon to target next and where they might be found.